 This research follows recent IPCC publications outlining the threat from extreme events to aquatic systems.
 Gavin uses laboratory microcosm and field mesocosm experimental approaches in order to manipulate biotic and abiotic stressors whilst being able to control all other environmental parameters.
 The research ranges from single species to community responses, and includes multiple stressor impacts.

-Gavin’s current research project is funded by the UK National Environment Research Council (NERC) and led by Dr Mark Ledger.
+Gavin is part of a collaborative research project entitled DriStream, which encompasses the University of Birmingham, Queen Mary University of London and Imperial College London.
+The project is funded by the UK National Environment Research Council (NERC) and led by Dr Mark Ledger.